-Pasture can be lost following a heatwave by direct radiative burning, dehydration, root burn and death due to hot soils and/or from fire damage.
+Pasture can be lost following a heatwave by direct radiative burning, dehydration, root burn and death due to hot soils, or from fire damage in the event of a bushfire.
 Knowing when a heatwave is forecast provides an opportunity to prepare and minimise risk.
-Dairy livestock are doubly impacted in heatwaves by increased body heat and decreased milk production when they are unable to reduce their heat load (heat stress).
-Examples of heat wave treatments for livestock include keeping the milkers closer to the dairy, adjustment of milking times and moving the herd away from the hottest parts of the day, and keeping livestock in areas where shade and water are readily accessible without too much walking required.
-Pasture responses includes keeping ample length on pasture to avoid root burn and hot soil, choosing pasture species more resilient to heat (i.e. deeper rooted varieties) establishing fire breaks and planned cool burns.
+Livestock are impacted in heatwaves by increased heat stress.
+Examples of heat wave management for livestock include keeping livestock in areas where shade and water are readily accessible without too much walking required, and ensuring the water supply will keep up with increased demand on hot days.

+To protect pasture from heatwave impacts, management could include keeping ample length on pasture to avoid direct heat on the soil and potential for root burn, or choosing pasture species more resilient to heat (i.e. deeper rooted varieties).

 Bushfires pose a serious risk to livestock, less to the pasture-base, which is likely to regenerate when conditions improve.
 Having in place an overarching bushfire plan, which can be reviewed when heatwaves are forecast, enables livestock locations and escape routes to be identified early.
-As an additional precautional valuable or vulnerable stock could be relocated early to areas at lower risk (e.g. with low biomass, irrigated paddocks or close to infrastructure that is likely to be defendable and protected).
+As an additional precautional valuable or vulnerable stock could be relocated early to areas at lower risk (e.g. with low biomass, or close to infrastructure that is likely to be defendable and protected).
 Establishing fire breaks is also an option with enough notice.
 Bushfires can promote pasture regeneration and enrich the soil, which both can promote growth of biomass.
 A reduction in pest pressure and new opportunities for land management can promote recovery.
 Establishing a post-fire recovery plan can help capture these opportunities.

-The overall wellbeing of animals and people is at risk during heat waves.
+The overall wellbeing of animals and people is at risk during heatwaves.
 Monitor animals and people exposed to extreme heat for signs of heat stress and act accordingly.
-For animals, this includes rescheduling planned handling or movement, if practicable.
+For animals, this includes rescheduling 3 planned handling or movement, if practicable.
 Providing adequate shelter and sufficient water are important, so leverage the Bureau's tools to prioritise repairs and maintenance of shade and water supply infrastructure in a lead-up to a heatwave.

-Challenges associated with heatwaves, as identified by dairy producers, are summarised in Table 3.
+Southern red meat producers have identified a range of challenges posed by heatwaves, which are summarised in Table 3.

 Table 3.
-Summary of challenges and responses associated with the impact of heatwaves relevant to Australia's dairy industry.
+Summary of challenges and responses associated with the impact of heatwaves relevant to Australia's southern red meat industry.